 Wave rankings are a new feature exclusive to Brandpa.
 Over the course of 30 days every single domain goes through a wave of ranking higher and lower on our main domain listings page.
 The aim is to get more exposure to more domain names, especially older domains.

-Many people have said that domain marketplaces tend to bury older domains, making them less likely to sell over time.
+Many people have said that websites that sell domain names tend to bury older domains, making them less likely to sell over time.
 The age of a listing is commonly used to sort domains.
 Until September 2020, Brandpa used to list our most recent domains first.
-Some other marketplaces prefer to list their older domains first.
+Some other websites prefer to list their older domains first.
 In both cases, this can lead to “feast or famine”, where some lucky domains get lots of attention, and others fail to get the exposure they deserve.
 Wave rankings are designed to spread out exposure over time.

 How they work in detail